michaeljfriedman/economy-simulator/README.md

 Initialization:

-- Each company is assigned to an industry and is assigned a number of employees from a distribution
+- Each company is assigned an industry, a number of employees from a distribution, and a "network" of other companies they'll pay their non-payroll expenses to (chosen at random)
 - Each person is assigned income and an initial spending rate for the first month, both from a distribution
-- Both people and companies get some months' worth of money (income for people, payroll for companies), chosen from a distribution
+- Both people and companies get a specified number of months' worth of money (income for people, total expenses for companies)

 Each day:

 - Each person picks an industry to spend in from a distribution, and picks a random company within that industry.
 They spend 1/30 of their monthly spending to that company (this model has 30 days per month)
-- At the end of the month, companies rehire unemployed people if they can afford them, and pay their employees 1 month's income.
-If they don't have enough money to cover payroll, they pick a random person to lay off until they do.
+- Each company pays 1/30 of their monthly non-payroll expenses to the other companies in their network (dividing equally among them).
+If they don't have enough money to cover the expenses, they pick a random person to lay off until they do.
 If they run out of employees, they go out of business (removed from the economy).

+At the end of each month:

+- Companies rehire unemployed people if they can afford them, and pay their employees 1 month's income (similarly laying off employees if they can't afford the expenses).
 People pick a new spending rate for the next month, and receive stimulus grants and/or unemployment benefits if applicable.

 ## Running a simulation